ceramicnetwork/specs/templates/account.md

-# User Account Model
+# Account Template

-> The default user account model in Ceramic provides a structured and flexible way to represent a user and their information.
-This model is constructued using a set of tile documents that represent different aspects of the users account, such as data sources, public profile, associated services, etc. Together they enable a user centric data and service routing system.
+> The account temple provides a structured and flexible way to represent a user and their information in Ceramic.
+This template is constructs a set of tile documents that represent different aspects of a users account, such as data sources, public profile, associated services, etc. Together they enable a user centric data and service routing system.